kehantan/labbook/docs/cell_culture/thaw.rst

 Thawing cells from either -80 :math:`^{\circ}`\ C or from liquid nitrogen (LN2).

-Requires
+**Requires**

 * T25 culture flask
-* Complete DMEM
+* :ref:`Complete DMEM <10 dmem>`

-*Reminder: Before starting the procedures, warm up medium in 37 C water bath.
-You can also put your apparatus in the biosafety cabinet and UV them first.*

 **Procedure**

 #.
+Dispense 5 mL of complete DMEM into a T25 culture flask.
+#.
 Take out cryovial from -80 :math:`^{\circ}`\ C  or LN2 tank.
 #.
-Thaw the cryovial with cells in 37 °C water bath.
+Thaw the cryovial with cells in 37 :math:`^{\circ}`\ C water bath.

      Thawing cells rapidly ensures high cell viability.

 #.
-Optional step to remove cryopreservant and non-viable cells: resuspend cells in medium and briefly centrifuge (150–300 x g for 3 to 5 mins.).
+Optional step to remove cryopreservant and non-viable cells: resuspend cells in medium and briefly centrifuge (150–300 x g for 3 to 5 mins).
 Resuspend cell pellet in fresh medium.
-#.
-Dispense 5 mL of complete DMEM into a T25 culture flask.
 #.
 Transfer freshly thawed cells into culture flask with micropipette.
 #.
 Label the flask.